domcorbex/xiphos-cmake/README.md

-# Xiphos Temp repository to test CMake buildsystem
+# Testing to build Xiphos with CMake

 This files describes Xiphos's port to CMake based buildsystem.
 CMake is a cross-platform tool for generating makefiles (as well as project files